Could a four day week ever work for law firms?

 Four day work week benefits to law firm staff engagement and retention

 Researchers from Auckland University studying the trial found the four-day work week to be beneficial to staff engagement and retention.
 Jarrod Haar, a professor of human resource management who studied the findings, said:

 'Beyond wellbeing, employees reported their teams were stronger and functioned better together, more satisfied with their jobs, more engaged and they felt their work had greater meaning.
 They also reported being more committed to the organisation and less likely to look elsewhere for a job.'

-And no matter what you think of it, the fact remains that the number of businesses offering shorter work weeks is rising, and for potential employers, it's just another perk to compete against.
+And no matter what you think of it, the fact remains that the number of businesses offering shorter work weeks is rising.
+For potential employers, it's just another perk to compete against.
 According to a survey in April by the Society for Human Resource Management:

 No two legal offices are alike.
 From in-house departments to big multi-partner firms, every organisation has its own needs and hurdles.
 But shorter working weeks are quickly becoming an attractive prospect to potential employees, and with a growing body of positive findings and personal testimonies, one might do well not to dismiss the idea out of hand.
 If you're still unsure what to think, why not use our bespoke sentiment analysis tool to figure out how your people feel about it?